If you ever look at U.S. autos sales, you might be surprised to see how many poorly reviewed vehicles log tens of thousands of sales in a year.

 When you search for rental cars using the “lowest price” filter, Kia Rio pops up first.
-The reason is no one can drive this car for more than a few days before walking away in anger.
+The reason is no one can drive this car for more than a few days before tiring of it.
 Many years ago, Rio cooked up the formula of cheap, boring, lackluster on the highway, and insanely dangerous.
 Kia didn’t give up on its budget offering and appears to possible corrected problems present in older model years.
-So far, minimal complaints have been reported in newer model years according to consumer reporting sites like CarComplaints.com.
+So far, minimal complaints have been reported in newer model years according to consumer reporting sites.
 Is it enough to erase such a horrible reputation?
 Only time will tell.

 In 2013, Americans said the Smart fortwo was the most embarrassing car on the market.
 People considered its shape a joke, as if half the car had been surgically removed.
 Those who actually drove the car learned it was one of the poorest performers out there, too, as you’d suffer minor trauma every time you crossed a pothole.
 So maybe this dud of a half-car was truly economical?
 Actually, it had a base price of $14,000 and wasn’t especially good on gas, either.